Cypher1/tako/README.md

 ### Prerequisites

-HTriple currently uses cabal for dependency management and running builds and tests.
+Tako currently uses cabal for dependency management and running builds and tests.
 Feel free to use stack, but it is not currently supported.

 Installation steps for Debian flavoured Linux: